stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 !!!note

-If you haven't whitelist creation of cluster-scoped resource in step 3 then corresponding ArgoCD application will have `OutofSync` as `Sync Status`.
+If you haven't whitelisted creation of cluster-scoped resource in step 3 then corresponding ArgoCD application will have `OutofSync` as `Sync Status`.
 ![ArgoCD Out of Sync App](images/argocd-app-out-of-sync.png)

-When you click on `Sync Failed` you get a detailed message saying that current project dont have access to create ClusterIssuer.
+When you click on `Sync Failed` you get a detailed message saying that current project does not have access to create ClusterIssuer.
 ![ArgoCD Out of Sync App error](images/argocd-app-out-of-sync-error.png)